pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_storage-and-playback.md

 ```

 Parameters:
-- channels (NSArray<NSString *>): Target channels.
-Required.
+- channels (NSArray<NSString *>): Channels to fetch counts for.
-- timetokens (NSArray<NSNumber *>): One or more timetokens aligned by index to channels.
-Required.
+- timetokens (NSArray<NSNumber *>): One or many timetokens; each position corresponds to the same index in channels.
-- completion (PNMessageCountCompletionBlock)
+- completion (PNMessageCountCompletionBlock): Provides result or status.

 ### Sample code